Medusas71/Sailing-In-Space/README.md

     they produce.
     * As a potential fan, I would like the opportunity to book the band for a show.
     * As a potential fan, I would like to follow the band on social media.
-    * As a potential fan, I would like to see if the band have played many gigs.
+    * As a potential fan, I would like to see the band at an upcoming gig.
     * As a potential fan, I would like to see the site on all devices such as phone, tablet and desktop.

   * Existing Fans Goals

     * As an existing fan, I would like to learn more about the bands history and the band members.
     * As an existing fan, I would like to listen to their songs.
+    * As an existing fan, I would like to sing along to a song with the lyrics.
     * As an existing fan, I would like the opportunity to book the band for a show.
     * As an existing fan, I would like to see what upcoming gigs the band is playing at.
     * As an existing fan, I would like to purchase the bands merchandise.